Chart Color Schemes

 Population growth drivers in Calamvale are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied where utilized.
-Future population trends project an above median growth for the suburb, with an expected expansion of 3,152 persons to 2041, reflecting a gain of 15.4% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used, applying proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 using 2022 data.
+Future demographic trends project an above median population growth for the suburb of Calamvale, with an expected expansion to approximately 22,931 persons by 2041, reflecting a total gain of 14.6% over the 17-year period.

 Frequently Asked Questions - Population